gabrielecodes/hast/README.md

 This crate is motivated by the need of having a syntax tree with several properties:

-1. it should allow parsing an arbitrary sequence of rust constructs into a data strucutre made of [`Node`](https://github.com/gabrielecodes/hast/blob/master/src/node.rs)s that are related through parent-child relationships.
-We can ask for the parent or the children of a given node and modify them, or insert nodes in the tree.
-2. The parsing should be performed without making reference to the types that are being parsed, that is, the parsing should be as automatic as possible.
-There should be no need parse the input code "into" as pecific struct, a `TokenStream` should be sufficient.
+This crate is motivated by the need of having a parser with several properties:

+1. Tree output.
+The parser should make available be a tree structure with parent-child relationships between the nodes,
+1. No need for special handling of input code.
+The parser should ingest an arbitrary sequence of constructs and parse it automatically.
-3. The tree should be easily extendable, printable, modifiable and serializable.
+3. Easy traversal and extension.
+The tree should be easily extendable, printable, traversable and serializable.
-The `syn` crate offers many types (see e.g. `syn::Item` or `syn::Expr`) to parse code into, but parsing within the `Parse` trait can be laborious.
-Moreover it is convenient to have a tree structure with methods to extend the tree.
-On the other hand, `TokenStream`s are based on generic types (e.g. `Group`) that do not correspond to an entire rust construct (such as a whole `struct` or `fn`) and are thus not convenient to use when adding complex extensions to the tree.

 _Note: as of version 0.1.0 the list of parsable constructs is not exaustive_.

 ## Examples